Development of the front-end electronics for a cost-effective PET-like detector system: Setup

 \section{Setup}

 The proposed detector system is designed to enclose the vessel under investigation from four sides (\cref{Fig.1}).
-Therefore, four detector walls are envisaged consisting of 22 plastic scintillator bars each.
-Since the individual bars have a dimension of 20\,mm~$\times$~20\,mm~$\times$~1000\,mm, one wall will have a height of 1\,m and a length of about 0.5\,m giving an overall detector volume of about 0.5~$\times$~0.5~$\times$~1\,m$^3$.
+Therefore, four detector walls are envisaged, consisting of 22 plastic scintillator bars each.
+Since the individual bars have a dimension of 20\,mm~$\times$~20\,mm~$\times$~1000\,mm, one wall will have a height of 1\,m and a length of about 0.5\,m, giving an overall detector volume of about 0.5~$\times$~0.5~$\times$~1\,m$^3$.
 The vessel under investigation is placed in the center of the detector system and consists (for the planned experimental measurements) of a 320\,mm~$\times$~300\,mm~$\times$~300\,mm acrylic glass box, whose bottom is formed by vertically movable stoking bars allowing the mixing of the granular assembly (\cref{Fig.1}).

 Each scintillator bar is first wrapped in reflective foil and then in black foil to maximize light yield and shield from ambient light.
-Readout is performed by silicon photomultiplier (SiPM) arrays, which are attached to both ends of the scintillator bars, and whose signals are amplified using preamplifiers.
+Readout is performed by 2 $\times$ 2 silicon photomultiplier (SiPM) arrays (where one SiPM is 6\,mm $\times$ 6\,mm consisting of 22,292 35\,$\mu$m microcells), which are attached to both ends of the scintillator bars and whose signals are amplified using preamplifiers.
+The scintillator ends, as well as the SiPM arrays and preamplifiers, are located in light-tight boxes (\cref{Fig.2}) so that the remaining area of the scintillator ends not covered by SiPMs (256\,mm$^2$) can be left free.
 Triggering is performed by constant fraction discriminators (CFD), and times are measured by commercially available CAEN ``V 1190A'' multihit time-to-digital converters (TDC).
-A sketch of the readout chain is also shown in \cref{Fig.2}.
+A sketch of the readout chain is also shown in \cref{Fig.3}.